abarghi/Examples_for_Network_Science/README.md

-# Examples for Network Science
+# Examples in R for Teaching from *Network Science*

 ### Examples Written in R for Teaching from *Network Science*, by Albert-Laszlo Barabasi, Cambridge University Press, 2016